 Types of Dental Emergencies

 So, what constitutes a dental emergency?
 When a toothache or another dental emergency strikes, the emergency dentists at Sunridge Dental Care are trained to quickly respond by connecting you with a dentist who can give prompt relief.
-We handle a wide range of emergency dental issues, including:
+We handle a wide range of emergency dental issues, which may include:

 - Toothaches- Severe pain is a sign that something is amiss.
 The longer you wait, the more difficult (and expensive) the solution.
 Rinsing out your mouth with warm saltwater will hopefully dislodge any trapped food between your teeth.
 If you are experiencing facial swelling, use a cold compress and acetaminophen for temporary relief.